Generic Name: dapsone topical (DAP sone TOP i kal)

 Use only a pea-sized amount of dapsone each time you apply this medicine.

-Using benzoyl peroxide acne medication at the same time as dapsone topical may cause temporary changes in your skin color.
+Using benzoyl peroxide acne medication at the same time as dapsone topical may cause temporary changes in the color of your skin or facial hair.

 Call your doctor if your symptoms do not improve after 12 weeks of treatment.